Windows Powershell Launching and Closing abruptly

 Dism /online /Enable-Feature /FeatureName:"MicrosoftWindowsPowerShellV2Root"

-To uninstall powershell feature using GUI, you can use below steps:
+To uninstall the PowerShell feature using the GUI, follow these steps:

-• Click on Turn Windows features on or off link on the left hand side.
+• Click the Turn Windows features on or off link on the left-hand side in the Programs and Features window.

-• Scroll down on the list to find Windows Powershell 2.0 and Uncheck the selection.
+• Scroll down the list to locate Windows PowerShell 2.0.

 Disable Powershell feature